frenck/awesome-home-assistant/.github/PULL_REQUEST_TEMPLATE.md

 ## The annoying "I agree" thing

+**PRO TIP!** _Don't check the boxes right now!
+Open the PR first, and it will allow you actually to check the boxes using simple mouse clicks._

 - [ ] Check this box if you have read, understand, comply, and agree with our [Code of Conduct](https://github.com/frenck/awesome-home-assistant/blob/master/CODE_OF_CONDUCT.md).

 - [ ] Check this box if you have read, understand, and comply with our [Contribution Guidelines](https://github.com/frenck/awesome-home-assistant/blob/master/CONTRIBUTING.md).